Generative AI Tools Available at UW–Madison

 Web app chat with enterprise protections when signed in with your UW Google account

-Gemini for Google Workspace add-ons (Docs/Sheets/Slides integrations) and Gemini Advanced
+Gemini for Google Workspace add-ons (Docs, Sheets, Slides integrations) and Gemini Advanced

-Public & internal
+Public and internal

 Drafting and Q&A, translation, code help, simple images